 Both merchant navy and defence have deals with ships.
 While the first one is purely commercial, the second one involves careers of high respect and skills.

 Both merchant navy and navy have their own set of eligibility criteria for entering the maritime services.
-Individuals interested in enrolling for a career in merchant marines need to have a basic high school certification with subjects like physics, chemistry and math.
-Alternatively, individuals interested in applying for higher hierarchical positions need to have a graduation certification in science.
+Individuals interested in enrolling for a career in merchant marines need a basic high school certification in subjects like physics, chemistry and math.
+Alternatively, individuals interested in applying for higher hierarchical positions need to have a graduate certification in science.

 3. Pay Scale

-This is one of the most talked about topic among candidates planning a career at sea.
+This is one of the most talked-about topics among candidates planning a career at sea.
 In the merchant marines, the pay scales depend on the standards set by international institutions like the International Labour Organisation (ILO) and the International Transport Workers’ Federation (ITF).

 The pay-scales are set as per the hierarchy of the jobs in merchant marines and each individual is entitled to receive the same.
-Merchant marine is already famous for high salary packages and a glamorous life on ships.
+The merchant marine is already famous for high salary packages and a glamorous life on ships.

-It is to note that though the salary of merchant navy officers is always a talk of the town, a career in defence navy is something that comes with highest level of respect and pride.
+It is to be noted that though the salary of merchant navy officers is always a talk of the town, a career in the defence navy is something that comes with the highest level of respect and pride.

 4. Ranking structure

-Jobs in navy on the other hand, start at the lieutenant level – which is the lowest rung in terms of ranking.
+Sea jobs in the Navy, on the other hand, start at the lieutenant level – which is the lowest rung in terms of ranking.
 The rankings assigned to navy servicemen differ in each country, thus making them singular in their own right.
-Just like in Merchant navy, each rank in Defence Navy comes with great responsibility and honour.
+Just like in the Merchant Navy, each rank in the Defence Navy comes with great responsibility and honour.